Quantum-Accelerators/quacc/docs/src/start/demo.md

 ## What Next?

-Read through the docuemntation to learn more about Quacc and how to use it!
+Read through the documentation to learn more about Quacc and how to use it!